paul1734/Soft-Power-Index/README.md

 3) ideally consisting of over 100 countries
 4) create a internally valid ranking system
 5) avoid a systemic bias for Western liberal democracies
+   - ‘the power of attraction is not inherently liberal or Western’, since a Hollywood flm, for example, ‘may produce attraction in Brazil at the same time it produces repulsion in Saudi Arabia’ (Nye 2021, p.
+201; in Chitty et al 2023)

 ### The following list will explain my choice of sub-indices.